 Weight Loss Aid

-Caffeine has been known to boost weight loss efforts because it not only speeds up metabolism but it also acts as an appetite suppressant.
+Caffeine has been known to boost weight loss efforts because it not only speeds up the metabolism but it also acts as an appetite suppressant.
 This is why caffeine is also found in weight loss supplements that boost metabolism and speed up the weight loss process.

 Reduces Stroke Risk